Do you live in a pollution hotspot?

 Methodology for pollution hotspots

 These hotspots highlight areas where combined pollution impacts are most severe, rather than showing which areas are free from pollution.
-The presence of pollution below the set thresholds doesn't mean pollution is absent, just that it's below the thresholds we have used.
+Where pollution is below the set thresholds, it doesn't mean pollution is absent, just that it's below the thresholds we've used.

 Brown sludge pours out of a pipe onto a shoreline with seagulls stood nearby